RST Airport Overview

 This airport was built in 1928 by the Mayo Foundation for the basic purpose of transporting their patients from outlying locations to the Mayo Clinic for treatment and was originally called the “Rochester Municipal Airport”.

 In the next decade, the airport will undergo a lot of improvements such as the pavement of the existing runways, and a significant expansion through the acquisition of neighboring lands.
 Customs and immigration facilities were created to serve the travel demands of the period.

 By 1960, Rochester International Airport began its operations in its current location about 13 kilometers from downtown Rochester.
-The original location was deemed too small already and also very close to the city of Rochester.
+The original location was deemed too small already and also very close to the city of Rochester, Minnesota.
 In 1961, the original airport was finally closed.

 The Rochester International Airport is identified by the IATA code RST and ICAO code KRST.